bileshg/pdf-compressor/README.md

 - **Lossless Compression**: Removes unnecessary duplications and compresses content streams for minimal file size while maintaining the original quality of images and text.
 - **Lossy Compression**: Reduces the image quality within the PDF to save space.
 You can control the compression quality via the `--image-quality` option.
 - **Batch Processing**: Compress all PDF files within a given directory.
-- **Cross-Platform Compatibility**: Works on both Windows and UNIX-based systems, with built-in handling for Windows-specific path length limitations.

 ## Requirements